Summer time in Ogden, LGBTQ+ Style

 For those for whom the call of adventure speaks, but the amenities of downtown call louder, a trip to The Front Climbing Gym will be on par (sports joke if you get it).
 The Front offers indoor rock climbing on every level, from closeted climbing enthusiasts to fully out experts.
 You’ll get to learn a new skill while working off those brunch calories.

-If you are here during Pride (you should be) I suggest you stop by the Monarch.
+If you are here during Pride (you should be) I suggest you stop by the Monarch (yes, I did mention this already, it's that good).
 Along with countless other events, the Monarch hosts a Pride Kick Off!
 Which features a local artists and music and vendor market, great food and cute people (I mean, I'll be there).
 Here is your opportunity support local LGBTQ+ artists and musicians and to spend money during pride on locals that put rainbows on stuff instead of huge corporations that put rainbows on stuff.
 Or, you can give your money to me, a gay, directly (venmo posted below).
 Not to mention you are in the middle of the city's art district where you can get some AMAZING mural shots for your insta.

 Now, we all know you need some candid shots of your time here, not to mention present the illusion (true or not) that you are outdoorsy in this mountain town.
 A scenic drive up Ogden Canyon and to Pineview Reservoir will offer just that.
 On your way you will see caves, a waterfall, and an adorable restaurant along the river, The Oaks.
 If you have time be sure to stop in, good food and great lighting.
 And ice cream for those of you who will buy it for the photo and wont eat it.
 But you should eat it.